-Curriculum Adjustment Plans (CAP) are also developed and written by the classroom teacher either for specific individual students who do not meet normal disability criteria, but who benefit from a programme tailored to their needs.
-Also, group education plans can be met through CAP development and implementation.
+Curriculum Adjustment Plans (CAP) are also developed and written by the classroom teacher either for specific individual students who do not meet normal disability criteria, ut who benefit from a programme tailored to their needs.
+Also, gan be met through CAP development and implementation. group education plans